babakzy/babakzy/README.md

 ## Hi 🙋‍♂️
-I'm a front-end developer interested and experienced in design and project/product managment.I've been working on websites by designing and developing interfaces for various applications.
+a front-end developer interested and experienced in design and project/product management.
+I've been working on websites by designing and developing interfaces for various applications.

 ### My Tech Stack 👨‍💻️